andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 * If the grocery store employee thinks that something is wrong with me, what is the worst that could happen?
 The employee might give me a weird look when I walk into the store next time.
 * If the employee gives me a weird look when I walk into the store next time, what is the worst that could happen?
 I might take a less than optimal path within the grocery store to get my grocery.

 With the what if technique you will sometimes see that the worst-case scenario isn't as bad as you thought.
 Or even more common, you will see that the worst-case scenario is quite a bit less likely to occur.
-If you really dig through it with a friend or therapist, a lot of unlikely assumptions must hold true for the worst-case scenario to hold up.
+If you really dig through it with a friend or therapist, a lot of unlikely assumptions need to hold true for the worst-case scenario to hold up.

 #### Think of things as 0-100 instead of 0 or 100
 Thinking of things as 0 or 100 often puts on extra pressure.
 Here are some examples of 0 or 100 thinking: